 III.
 Documentary proof, in English or Chinese, to show that the laboratory or healthcare institution is ISO 15189 accredited or is recognised or approved by any one of the following authorities:

 IV.
-The relevant traveller has confirmation in English or Chinese of room reservation in a hotel in Hong Kong for not less than 14 days starting on the day of the arrival of the relevant traveller in Hong Kong (depending on whether he could meet the relevant conditions and choose early discharge from compulsory quarantine).
+The relevant traveller has confirmation in English or Chinese of room reservation in a hotel in Hong Kong for seven or 14 days starting on the day of the arrival of the relevant traveller in Hong Kong (depending on whether he could meet the relevant conditions and choose early discharge from compulsory quarantine).

 Further details are set out here.

 3. Travellers are also required to submit the “Health & Quarantine Information Declaration Form” 48 hours before arrival and download the health declaration result in the form of a QR code (valid for 48 hours only).
 They will need to submit the health declaration result to the staff of the Department of Health upon arrival at the Hong Kong International Airport.
 Starting from 15 September 2021, travellers can declare their non-local COVID-19 vaccination record* whilst conducting this form.
 Officers at control points will check the proof of non-local vaccination record of the relevant inbound traveller upon his or her arrival in Hong Kong, and they will be issued

 a compulsory quarantine order together with a vaccination record QR code for local use at the same time.